dev0Guy/amgu/readme.md

 ## Contributing
-Most of the work as been done (and writted) by Guy Arieli & Amit Nadam. thanks for Eran & vlad for been tag along.
+Most of the work as been done (and writted) by Guy Arieli & Amit Nadam.

 Please make sure to update tests as appropriate.